ChainX-Parliament/General-Grants-Program/README.md

 1. **Review**
    * The ChainX-Parliament will review the applications received, determine if more information is required and potentially schedule a call with the team.
-   * Parity Technologies may also assist in the review of some applications.
+   * Polka-X Team may also assist in the review of some applications.

 1. **Decision**
    * The ChainX-Parliament will notify the applicants of whether their proposal has been accepted for grant funding or not.